-The MEPS HC, a nationally representative survey of the U.S. civilian noninstitutionalized population, collects medical expenditure data at both the person and household levels.
-The HC collects detailed data on demographic characteristics, health conditions, health status, use of medical care services, charges and payments, access to care, satisfaction with care, health insurance coverage, income, and employment.
+The MEPS-HC, a nationally representative survey of the U.S. civilian noninstitutionalized population, collects medical expenditure data at both the person and household levels.
+Using computer-assisted personal interviewing (CAPI) technology, the HC collects detailed data on demographic characteristics, health conditions, health status, use of medical care services, charges and payments, access to care, satisfaction with care, health insurance coverage, income, and employment.

-The HC uses an overlapping panel design in which data are collected through a preliminary contact followed by a series of five rounds of interviews over a 2 /2-year period.
-Using computer-assisted personal interviewing (CAPI) technology, data on medical expenditures and use for two calendar years are collected from each household.
-This series of data collection rounds is launched each subsequent year on a new sample of households to provide overlapping panels of survey data and, when combined with other ongoing panels, will provide continuous and current estimates of health care expenditures.
+The HC is based on an overlapping panel design in which data covering a two year period are collected through a preliminary contact followed by a series of five rounds of interviews over a two and a half year period.
+Data on medical expenditures and use for two calendar years are collected from each household.
+This series of data collection rounds is launched each year on a new sample panel of households, and annual data are developed by combining data from the first year of the new panel with that from the second year of the previous panel.

-The sampling frame for the MEPS HC is drawn from respondents to NHIS.
-NHIS provides a nationally representative sample of the U.S. civilian noninstitutionalized population, with oversampling of Hispanics and blacks.
+Each year's sample for the MEPS-HC is drawn from respondents to the previous year's National Health Interview Survey (NHIS).
+The NHIS provides a nationally representative sample of the U.S. civilian noninstitutionalized population, with an oversampling of Hispanics and blacks that carries over to the MEPS sample.
+In addition, the MEPS sample design over-samples Asians and persons in low income families.